bgauzere/graph-lib/README.md

 * **ipfpe_multi_random** - Multistart IPFP with random discrete initializations
 * **gnccp** - GNCCP algorithm

+You can find some of the datasets used in the experiments of [this article](https://hal-normandie-univ.archives-ouvertes.fr/hal-01664529v1) on the [GREYC's Chemistry datasets webpage](https://brunl01.users.greyc.fr/CHEMISTRY/index.html).

 #### Use the toolbox in your code